 Between them they are responsible for the delivery of core services, programs and infrastructure across all art forms and for all arts-related purposes.

-In addition, more than 50 small to medium organisations and many thousands of individual artists are supported through Arts South Australia’s funding and grants programs.
-Funding programs span art forms and sectors, including contemporary music, public art and design, makers and presenters, artists and organisations for people with disability and Aboriginal and Torres Strait Islander arts.
+More than 50 small to medium organisations and many thousands of individual artists are supported through Arts South Australia’s funding and grants programs.
+Funding programs span art forms and sectors, including public art and design, independent makers and presenters, artists and organisations for the deaf, people with disability and Aboriginal and Torres Strait Islander arts.

-Carefully targeted programs administered by Arts South Australia support artists and organisations through flexible funding arrangements that include triennial, annual and project-specific agreements.
+Carefully targeted programs support artists and organisations through flexible funding arrangements that include triennial, annual and project-specific agreements.